- Bedford Ambulatory Surgical Center

 - Nashua Ambulatory Surgical Center

-Dr. Murthi discovered that orthopaedic surgery was his calling during the third year of medical school, when he scrubbed into a case in which orthopaedic surgeons were reconstructing the femur of a woman who had sustained a fracture near a prior total hip replacement.
+Dr. Murthi discovered his calling as an orthopedic spine surgeon during the third year of medical school, when he scrubbed into a case in which orthopaedic surgeons were reconstructing the femur of a woman who had sustained a fracture near a prior total hip replacement.

 “The amazing recovery that the patient made, really helped me appreciate the power of science, biomechanics and the human touch in getting patients functioning and enjoying life again without pain.”